brandonvinhquangle/brandonvinhquangle/README.md

 ## Software Engineer | Student

 I'm currently a senior at Brigham Young University studying Computer Science.
-I work as a Software Engineer at Micro Focus specifically focused on CI/CD and DevOps.
+I work as a Software Engineer at Micro Focus specifically focused on CI/CD, Automation, and DevOps.
 - 🌍  I'm based in Utah
 - 📫 How to reach me: brandonvinhquangle@gmail.com
 - 😄 Pronouns: He/Him